SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Crew and Passenger Injuries
 Depending on how badly damaged the vehicle becomes, the crew and passengers may be harmed, too.
-Use the“Passengers Suffer” column of the “Vehicle and Passenger Damage” chart as a guideline.
+Use the"Passengers Suffer" column of the "Vehicle and Passenger Damage" chart as a guideline.
 Adjust it based on how much the passengers are exposed (for example, motorcycles and canoes offer little protection to their cargo).

 Leaping Out of a Vehicle
 Leaving a land or water vehicle moving at less than 10 kilometers per hour is a Very Easy acrobatics or Agility roll (or climb/jump if the character leaps from the vehicle).
-If the vehicle is moving faster than that, the base diﬃculty becomes 15, with +1 added to it for every 10
+If the vehicle is moving faster than that, the base difficulty becomes 15, with +1 added to it for every 10

 kilometers per hour the vehicle is traveling (rounded down).
 Additionally, the character takes damage from the fall, at a rate of 1 for every
 15 kilometers per hour the vehicle is moving (rounded up) minus the result points from the roll.
-Example: If the driver of a car traveling at 90 kilometers per hour decided to leave the vehicle before it hit the tree it was traveling toward, the diﬃculty would be 24 (90/10 = 9, plus the base diﬃculty of 15).
+Example: If the driver of a car traveling at 90 kilometers per hour decided to leave the vehicle before it hit the tree it was traveling toward, the difficulty would be 24 (90/10 = 9, plus the base difficulty of 15).
-She would also take 6 points of damage unless she suﬃciently succeeded at her jump (90/15 = 6).
+She would also take 6 points of damage unless she sufficiently succeeded at her jump (90/15 = 6).

 Repairing a Vehicle
-The diﬃculty to repair a damaged vehicle depends on the amount of damage and availability of parts and tools.
-See the repair category description in the “Example Skill Diﬃculties” chapter for diﬃculty and modiﬁer suggestions.
+The difficulty to repair a damaged vehicle depends on the amount of damage and availability of parts and tools.
+See the repair category description in the "Example Skill Difficulties" chapter for difficulty and modiﬁer suggestions.

 Sample Vehicles
-See the “Equipment” chapter for sample planetary vehicles, their costs, and their game characteristics.
+See the "Equipment" chapter for sample planetary vehicles, their costs, and their game characteristics.

 67